Give your pre-loved gear a new lease of life by donating to charities that make a difference. Here’s where to go to make a donation in Singapore!

 Donate via Social Media Forums

 You can find takers for your pre-loved goodies on active Facebook groups.
-For baby things, targeted forums such as Preloved Baby Goods and East Coast Preloved Sales work well.
-Toys, books, breast pumps and all sorts of baby goods change hands fast in these networks.
+To donate baby clothing and baby items, targeted forums such as Preloved Baby Goods and East Coast Preloved Sales work well.
+Toys, clothing, books, breast pumps and all sorts of baby goods change hands fast in these networks.
 To give away for free, post on Blessing Items for Low Income Families, iamfreecycle and SGFreeCycle, or download the FreeGood app.

 Animal shelters